 My number 1, golden rule of the Gold Coast is no matter what the glossy tourist brochure says, do not, I repeat DO NOT go to or stay in Surfers Paradise.
 It may have been the place to go and be seen in the 1950s and ’60s, but not anymore.

 I highly suggest staying at Broadbeach or below, skipping Mermaid Beach and Miami.
 The further south you go, the more local it’s going to get.
 Burleigh Heads is a really nice beach, protected from prevailing southeasterly winds by a generous headland.
 It has seaside parks, great café culture, boutique shops, and good surf.
 It’s my favourite – can you tell?!
 If you’re a surfer, check the map at the end of the post for other surf spots.

 Blissful!
 Most of the time.
-The Gold Coast is sub-tropical in climate (comparable to south Florida), so summer is hot and humid with regular but generally short tropical storms.
+The Gold Coast is sub-tropical in climate (comparable to south Florida for our US readers), so summer is hot and humid with regular but generally short tropical storms.
 Winter is mild, sunny and dry.
 The hinterland area will generally be a few degrees cooler than the coast year-round.
 Summer sea temperatures range from 25.4 – 27.1°C (77.7 – 80.8°F) and in winter 21.5 – 22.6°C (70.7 – 72.7°F).

 Events to schedule for (or avoid)